-Meet The Amazing Race season 37 cast: who's been eliminated and standings
+Meet The Amazing Race season 37 cast: winner and final standings

 The largest group of contestants ever is taking part in The Amazing Race season 37.

 Over the course of 36 seasons, contestants on The Amazing Race have traveled more than 1 million miles around the world, racing each other to see who can cross the finish line first.
-Now, as The Amazing Race season 37 begins, a new batch of world travelers are going to add to that tally.
+A new group of world travelers joined that tradition in The Amazing Race season 37, but who won the race?

-As The Amazing Race approaches the quarter-century mark on CBS (it premiered in 2001), the show is promising a number of new twists this season to excite viewers.
-But one of the biggest is that this is going to be the largest field of contestants in Amazing Race history, as 14 teams are setting off on the globe-trotting adventure.
+With The Amazing Race approaching the quarter-century mark on CBS (it premiered in 2001), the show promised a number of new twists for this season to excite viewers.
+But one of the biggest was that this was the largest field of contestants in Amazing Race history, as 14 teams set off on the globe-trotting adventure.

 3. Jonathan & Ana Towns

 After some early struggles in their marriage, Jonathan and Ana credit The Amazing Race with helping to bring them closer together.
-Now they get to utilize their stronger foundation on the show as contestants.
+They were able to parlay that to a top three finish in the show.

 Get the What to Watch Newsletter